 How to Become a Teacher in Arkansas

 In order to pursue teaching certification in Arkansas, the state requires candidates to hold a bachelor’s degree and complete an approved teacher preparation program.
-Additionally, all applicants must complete a background check and pass the Praxis Principles of Learning and Teaching and the Praxis Subject Assessments appropriate to the endorsement areas sought.
+Additionally, all applicants must complete a background check and pass the Praxis Basic Skills and Pedagogical Assessments and the Praxis Subject Assessments corresponding to the endorsement areas sought.